kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/README.md

 - Step 1: Creating views in data warehouse.
 - Step 2: Create an empty report.
-- Step 3: Use Get data to connect to Fabric Warehouse.
+- Step 3: Connect to Fabric warehouse using SQL Endpoint.
-- Step 4:
+- Step 4: Mapping view data to visuals in Power BI.
-- Step 5:
+- Step 5: Publish the report in workspace
-- Step 6:
-- Step 7:

 # Lakehouse Tutorials